 In terms of customizations, all the features are built-in in Magento and there is also the drag and drop option.
-The themes, interface are all very much attractive but when it comes to setting up plugins and other extensions it’s again a little tough to handle.
+The themes are all very much attractive but when it comes to setting up plugins and other extensions it’s again a little tough to handle.

-Magento vs WooCommerce, It is understandable that Magento being a powerful platform it’s sometimes hard to use it.
+Magento vs WooCommerce, It is understandable that Magento is a powerful platform it’s sometimes hard to use it.
 But WooCommerce comes on top in terms of simplicity.

 All the users usually discuss in the Magento forum but in terms of the default support system, Magento enterprise users receive a lot of extra guides that the other community doesn’t.

-WooCommerce doesn’t have a built-in powerful support system, they have their own community which is big and they help each other out 24/7.
+WooCommerce doesn’t have a built-in powerful support system, they have its own community which is big and they help each other out 24/7.

 Almost anyone can get help from the WooCommerce support community and they don’t have two or three different communities, just one.
 WooCommerce support community is bigger and better than Magento but if you face any technical issues try reaching out to an expert developer for assistance.